MattCGreen/MattCGreen/README.md

 ### 👋 Hey there, I’m Matt (he/him)

-🔐 I’m a cybersecurity learner exploring the intersection of AI/ML, scripting, and compliance.
+🔐 I’m exploring the intersection of AI/ML, scripting, and compliance.
 🐧 Linux is my current playground.
-📚 I'm building toward mastery in cloud security, ethical hacking, and threat detection using Python, Linux, and AI models.
+📚 I'm building toward mastery in cloud security, AI security and compliance, and threat detection using Python, Linux, and AI models.
 📦 You’ll mostly find me experimenting with automations, command-line tools, and personal testbeds for real-world learning.

 ---